Qigong Breathing - The Practice of Life Energy

 Qigong helps people take charge of their life, take control of their health and their body, become less dependent on doctors, even give them up.

 People practicing Qigong breathing have noticeably become more loving, more compassionate and less critical of others.
-Not only that.
-In many cases, especially those who stick with the practice for many years, their work skills improve, they begin to achieve their ambitions.
+Not only that, but in many cases, especially those who stick with the practice for many years, their work skills improve, they begin to achieve their ambitions.
 Unpublished authors get published, artists win critical acclaim and so on.
 People have been known to develop psychic powers such as clairvoyance, telepathy, the ability to see auras, even to levitate.
 These are the side effects of years of practice and the accumulation of higher levels of energy.

 When your writer first heard about Qigong breathing, in Beijing, he was skeptical.
 But, since then, having experienced good results himself, received feedback from his patients, students and his entire family he has no doubts whatsoever about Qigong today.
 Many Chinese took up Qigong as a last resort when both Chinese and western medicine failed to cure or slow down their terminal illness.
 Not only did some of them recover completely, they also felt younger and happier than before.
 I have met many of these people and heard their stories.